ogerly/nodebb-plugin-audioplayer/README.md

      Example:
       <a href="/uploads/files/1441639084008-rar15-marsimoto-full-concert-hd.mp3">RaR15 - Marsimoto Full Concert HD.mp3</a>

-     the player continues when you visit other sites!
+     - Player continues when you visit other sites!
-     Link to user
+     - Link to user.
-     link to the topic
+     - Link to the topic.
-     Download
+     - Download file.